 Healthy Plymouth - Terra Cura Edible School and Community Garden Partnership

-The Ground Up Tomato Sauce Initiative: Students at Plymouth Public Schools will plant and harvest ingredients for a district-wide spaghetti sauce lunch in the fall, presenting an opportunity for local youth to reconnect with nature and learn about connections to their food system.
+The Ground Up Tomato Sauce Initiative: Students at Plymouth Public Schools recently enjoyed a district-wide spaghetti sauce lunch, courtesy of herbs and over 600 pounds of tomatoes grown at our school and community gardens.
+This was an excellent opportunity for local youth to reconnect with nature and learn about connections to their food system.
+Thank you to the many community volunteers who helped to care for the gardens over the summer!
 Learn More

-Healthy Plymouth's Amazing Race: Our September 23 event, based on the popular television show, will have teams racing around downtown Plymouth solving clues and competing in 10-15 fun and challenging tasks.
-All proceeds from this event will fund the garden program and more for local Plymouth youth.
+Healthy Plymouth's Amazing Race: Our September 23 event, based on the popular television show, was a smashing success.
+All proceeds from this event will fund Plymouth garden programming and more for local youth.
+Thank you to all who supported and participated in this event!
 Learn More

 About the Gardens